The 5 French Mother Sauces Explained

 Soubise: A béchamel blended with slow-cooked, puréed onions for a sweet-savory flavor.

-Applications & Tips:
+Béchamel Sauce Applications & Tips

 Use in Lasagna: For an authentic Italian-style lasagna, layer béchamel with Bolognese, mozzarella, and pasta sheets.